Do I Have Mask Breath?

 The most obvious reason behind your mask breath could simply be poor oral hygiene.
 When you fail to brush your teeth properly, plaque builds up on your teeth.
 These clumps of bacteria form between and around your teeth, creating unwanted and uninviting smells.
 Over time, cavities form and provide a breeding ground for even more sticky, odor-causing bacteria.

 Brushing your teeth correctly and flossing regularly is the easiest solution.
 This removes unwanted food particles that sit around on your teeth and feed these unwanted bacteria, giving you bad breath.
-Also, you should see your local dentist regularly for teeth cleanings
+Also, you should see your local dentist regularly for teeth cleanings.

 2. Gum (Periodontal) Disease